marutypes/FoundryVTT-alkenstar-weather-control/README.md

 ## Understanding the Weather Conditions

-This module support three weather conditions:
+This module support three weather conditions, as well as "none" (no special weather effects):

 ### **Dead Time**